 Bill only saved $50,000, compared to Bob’s $150,000.
 Assuming they both generated a 7% return, who would be further ahead?

 When Bill retires he will have roughly $526,000, whereas, Bob will only have about $472,000.

 Now if Bill had continued to save that $5,000/year until to age 65, he would have just under $1 million.
 Those extra 10 years in the beginning and only an extra $50,000 contributed would give Bill well over $500,000 more at retirement compared to Bob.

 Are you taking too much risk, too little risk, or is your risk just right?

 We have already talked about goals, and what those should look like.
-Risk is the measuring the reality that the financial planning and investing decisions you make will fail to meet those goals.
+Risk is measuring the reality that the financial planning and investment decisions you make will fail to meet those goals.

 There are two components to risk that we should think through.
-Capacity to take risk (can i afford to take the risk?), and comfort level when experiencing risk (how much do you worry about your money and financial goals?).
+First, the capacity to take risk (can I afford to take the risk?).
+Second, comfort level when experiencing risk (how much do you worry about your money and financial goals?).

 One rule of thumb when it comes to risk is: you can afford to take on more risk when you are younger.
 This isn’t the case for everyone.
 The amount of risk you take on also depends on how comfortable you are dealing with it, and your current situation.

 We have recently written two previous blog posts on risk: How Risky Are You? and, What’s Life Without a Little Risk?.
 If after reading both of these, you still have questions about the risk you should be shouldering, contact us.
 We would love to hear more about your financial situation.

 Loss of income sources and large expenditures don’t happen often but can lead to a great deal of stress.
 This is amplified when the expenses or loss of employment income is a surprise.